Brazilian Laws

 Order of the President of the People’s Republic of China

-The Decision of the Standing Committee of the National People’s Congress about Amending the Negotiable Instruments Law of the People’s
+The Decision of the Standing Committee of the National People’s Congress about Amending the Fishery Law of the People’s Republic of

 Hu Jingtao, President of the People’s Republic of China